From Diggers to Darlings Taming the Great Yard Excavation

 1. Week 1: Preparation

-• Order materials and rent any additional equipment.
+• Order materials and arrange equipment rentals.

 2. Weeks 2-3: Execution